logiclogue/jordanlord.co.uk/src/blog/writing-a-football-simulation.md

 Draw ↦ 0.63
 Forest win ↦ 1

+Now to put this into code.
+We're going to represent the PDF as a list of tuples rather than a function, this will become clearer why later on.

+**TODO**

 ## Quantile Function

 The final step is to calculate the *quantile function* from our *probability